Defining Where AI Could Improve the Furniture Shopping Experience

 This storyboard illustrates three distinct customer personas and how they engage with the home design experience, each with unique needs, concerns, and goals.
 The framework maps their journey from initial mindset to the features that best support them.

-Once we had directional clarity, we mapped the full end-to-end experience.
+Once the opportunity areas were defined, I mapped the full end-to-end experience.
 This included integrating new entry points, handling edge cases, and extending the visual system to reflect the tool’s dynamic logic.

 Defined user flows for first-time use, returning users, and fail states